Pazhassi Raja: Capture of Panamaram Fort

-Edachena Kungan Nair led an attack on a Company detachment headed from Mysore to Mananthavadi.
+Edachena Kungan led an attack on a Company detachment headed from Mysore to Mananthavadi.
 The harassment began once this force entered Wayanad till it reached a stream between Manathavadi and Bhavully river.
 There they were blocked by a rebel force entrenched on the opposite side of the stream.
 But to ill luck of rebels, a reinforcement which had caught up with blocked Company army outflanked the rebel entrenchment and took a large number of prisoners of war.

 Besides, East India Company reinforcements arrived in Wayanad from all directions.
 But they could find rebels nowhere.

 The rebels now concentrated in Kottayam.
 In 1802, they raided a supplies convoy near Kottiyur.
 The Company administration were frustrated by Kottayam people's total lack of co-operation.
 To add to their trouble, in 1803, a rebel force took to field in Kurumbranad* & Payyormala* and people were sympathetic to rebels.
 Kungan marched towards Pazhassi to wipe out the Company outpost there but had to retreat, though they suffered serious losses.
 Soon rebellion spread into Chirakkal where armed bands of partisans launched operations and often fought against the Presidency troops openly.
-Raja's army by end of 1803 was ranging as far as Kannur and Thalasseri.
+The Raja's army by end of 1803 was ranging as far as Kannur and Thalasseri.
 An estimated 3350 partisans of Pazhassi Raja took part in this operation that extended south as far as Ernad.

 In March 1803, a rebel force marched as far as Calicut and captured Sub-Jail where they killed all guards and seized their firearms and ammunition.
 They also released prisoners, many of whom joined ranks of the rebel army.
 This was too much for MacLeod and he resigned immediately after this event.